Marissa Brandt: Playing career

 After the 2018 Olympics, she was named an honorary ambassador to help promote post-adoption services and birth family searches by the South Korean Minister for Health & Welfare Park Neung-hoo.

 She also competed with the South Korean team at the 2018 IIHF Women's World Championship Division I Group B tournament, where she led the team in total goals scored (5), including a 4 goal hat trick in the team's 9-2 win against Poland.

+In 2023, she again competed for the South Korean team at the 2023 IIHF Women's World Championship Division I Group B tournament and helped the South Korean team win 1st place and achieve their first ever promotion to Division I Group A.

 Personal life

 She is the adopted sister of Hannah Brandt, a centre who played with the United States women's national ice hockey team at the 2018 Winter Olympic Games and is currently affiliated with the Professional Women's Hockey Players Association (PWHPA).

 In her youth, she was a figure skater before switching to hockey.